Poodle VS Miniature Schnauzer

 Size and Appearance

 The Poodle is a medium-sized dog weighing 40–70 pounds and standing 15–22 inches tall.
-In comparison, the Miniature Schnauzer is small-sized at 11–20 pounds and 12–14 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Miniature Schnauzer is small-sized at 11–20 pounds and 12–14 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament